 What's amazing is both Manning and Brees were so efficient and so incredible that the game just zipped by.
 Few penalties, no turnovers, with each team (for the most part) tightening up right at the end zone.
 Just textbook quarterback play, with Brees making pass after pass and the clock just ticking away.
 After the earlier missed open pass to WR Marques Colston, Brees went to him at the beginning of the second quarter for two big first downs, and while Brees' sack from DE Dwight Freeney dampened some momentum the Saints finally got on the scoreboard with K Garrett Hartley nailing a 46 yard FG.
 Colts 10, Saints 3.

-A Colts three-and-out - and the Saints drive the length of the field, chewing clock like a Denny's Grand Slam breakfast.
-They drive all the way to the two hard line - now Brees' offensive motor is running, with RB Pierre Thomas carrying the offensive load and Brees distributing to Colston, WR Lance Moore and TE Jeremy Shockey (whose injury was underreported, but his recovery from that injury was a gigantic factor in the Saints win).
+A Colts three-and-out - and the Saints drive the length of the field, chewing up clock.
+They drive all the way to the two hard line - now Brees' offensive motor is running, with RB Pierre Thomas carrying the offensive load and Brees distributing to Colston, WR Lance Moore and TE Jeremy Shockey (whose injury was underreported, but his recovery from that was a gigantic factor in the Saints win).
 Only an unfortunate slip by RB Mike Bell and a perfect defenisve read by the Colts against Thomas on 4th down kept them out of the end zone.

 Pinned deep in their side - and coach Jim Caldwell unwilling to risk Manning throwing the ball - the Colts three-and-out - and one punt and a couple WR Devery Henderson catches over the middle, the Saints are in field goal range again, this time a 44 yarder nailed by Hartley.
 Colts 10, Saints 6, halftime.